sheftneal/pnas-ed-smoke-2023/README.md

 ***A couple of notes on replication:***

 * **A note about replication with HCAI data**: Ideally we would like to provide replication materials for the entire pipeline beginning with the raw individual level ED visit data and ending with the results presented in the paper.
-However, due to privacy concerns and the HCAI user agreement, we cannot post the individual level data.
+However, due to privacy concerns and the HCAI data use agreement, we cannot post the ED visit data.
 Instead, we have tried to include sufficiently detailed information so that any researcher with access to HCAI's ED visit dataset could reconstruct our analysis data exactly.
 If any steps are unclear please contact Sam at sheftneal@stanford.edu.